smarticoai/public-api/docs/interfaces/TTournament.md

 # Interface: TTournament

-TTournament interface describes the general information of the tournament item
+TTournament describes the general information of the tournament item

 ## Hierarchy